arsummers/kid-chart/README.md

 9/16: Next steps: display all elements for rules under the rule on the kid's page (So that you can mark a rule complete from the kid's page), button to delete a rule instance (this might cause problems),then ability to have rule manipulate kid's points when marked complete

 9/17: key elements done: working creation forms for rules, kids, instances of rules.
 Models are hopefully completely done.
 So, basic CRUD for kids and rule types, CR for rule instances.
 Problems might occur when I try to access individual rules so I can mark them complete.
 I can change it from the admin panel.
 Ideally I need to be able to change it from the main page.

+9/18: I think I want this to be a very loose prototype.
+I know there is good support for various permissions through Django Rest Framework, which I intend to rebuild this in.
+To call this complete, I want to have each rule assigned to a kid displayed on their page, be able to mark it as complete with a checkbox, have that bump up the kid's points, then be able to delete that rule instance from the kid's page while logged in as a parent.